Keyboard shortcuts

 • Alerts Page: Shows all items with validation failures, with filtering and status management

-• Browse Page: Click any item to see its validation status and error details
+• Browse Page: Click any item to see its validation status and error details in the inline detail panel

 In-Progress Scans

-FsPulse is designed to be resilient to interruptions like system crashes or power loss.
-If a scan stops before completing, FsPulse saves its state so it can be resumed later.
+fsPulse is designed to be resilient to interruptions like system crashes or power loss.
+If a scan stops before completing, fsPulse saves its state so it can be resumed later.

 When you attempt to start a new scan on a root that has an in-progress scan, the web UI will prompt you to: